Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Introduction

-In BD theory, the matter part of Lagrangian $\tilde{\mathcal{L}}_m$ is uncoupled with scalar field $\tilde{\phi}$, which is a major diference between BD and Jordan models.
-But as we see in (\ref{SEtensor}), the stress energy tensor of matter part seems to couple with scalar $\tilde{\phi}$, however it is not a coupling, but a mixing interaction between scalar field and metric tensor field.
-Therefore the weak equivalence principle is still respected \cite{Fujii}.
-To see this interaction explicitly, we begin by assuming \cite{Johri},
+In BD theory, the matter part of Lagrangian ${\tilde{\mathcal{L}}}_m$ is not coupled with the scalar field $\tilde{\phi }$, this is the main difference between the $\mathrm{BD}$ and Jordan models.
+But as we see in \eqref{SEtensor}, the stress-energy tensor of the matter part seems to couple with the scalar $\tilde{\phi }$, however, it is not a coupling, but an interaction between the scalar field and metric tensor field.
+Therefore, the weak equivalence principle is respected \cite{Fujii}.
+To see this interaction explicitly, we begin by assuming an ansatz given by \cite{Johri},